joelstevick/easy-dom-testing/README.md

 When your test invokes an action, the POM automatically applies your configured validation logic for the new state.

 [This example]() illustrates how to use *mergeConfig* and *POM*.

+Notes:
+- a common configuration object is used when setting up testing-library; only those declarations and providers that are specific to the tested component are included *in* the describe block.
+You should adopt this pattern for you own project to reduce boilerplate.
+-